spinnylights/vulkan-notes/vulkan_notes.md

 The most commonly-used draw commands can be categorized based on whether or not they take a vertex index buffer.
 Without an index buffer, vertices are assembled one-by-one into primitives based on their index in the vertex buffer.
+The trouble with this is that, during tessellation, a certain number of vertex buffer elements will be needed to make up each primitive; for example, in the most common case of triangles, you would need three elements per primitive (we'll get into all this in detail later).
+If you wanted to render a square then, you might think you would need four vertices, one for each corner—but if you weren't using an indexed draw command, you would actually need six elements in your vertex buffers for this, because it takes two triangles to make a square:

+![A rectangle with overlapping vertices.](pics/overlapping_verts.svg)

+Unfortunately, two of the elements in your vertex buffers would be redundant in this case, because they would perfectly duplicate the data of two of the other elements.
+I've drawn the vertices in question slightly offset from each other here, but in practice they would perfectly overlap, bloating your vertex buffers and thus slowing down your rendering process.

-With an index buffer, the order in which to assemble the vertices into primitives can be specified explicitly.
-The advantage of using an index buffer is that vertices can be reused, which avoids the need to duplicate vertices used to assemble more than one primitive.
-3D model formats often work this way.
+With an index buffer, you can specify the order in which to assemble the vertices into primitives explicitly.
+The advantage of this is that vertices can be reused, which avoids the need to duplicate vertices used to assemble more than one primitive.
+Even if you don't mind the extra overhead, the models output by 3D modeling programs usually work this way, so it's worth getting comfortable with indexed draws regardless.

 In either case, the primitive toplogy in use dictates how the vertices are assembled once an ordering is established.

 The two most straightforward draw commands are [`vkCmdDraw()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdDraw.html)